rust-lang/rfcs/text/0000-libc-types.md

 Finally, a separate `libc_types` crate would allow Rust on Windows to avoid linking to the MS CRT entirely.
 This would make Rust executables more portable since they would not require a user to install a Visual Studio redistributable package.

+The types in the `libc` cannot be used in these situations because the `libc` crate will cause the resulting binary to link to the platform C library, which is undesirable.

 Relevant discussions on [internals](https://internals.rust-lang.org/t/solve-std-os-raw-c-void/3268) and on [Github](https://github.com/rust-lang/rust/issues/31536).

 # Detailed design